hknyildz/FlightsApiWPLSQL/README.md

     - Create and Update operations processes synchronized
     -  business rules
       - 1. There must be daily at most 3 flights for an airline between 2 destinations.
-      - 2. New entry cannot be made until airplane landed
-      - 3. If the plane has a flight between the given dates, it cannot create a new flight
+      - 2. If the plane has a flight between the given dates, it cannot create a new flight
   - List all flights
   - Filtering flights by arrival and departure airport
   - Deleting flight by id